-TLOA requires that the judge who presides over the case must have "sufficient legal training to preside over criminal proceedings" and must be "licensed to practice law by any jurisdiction in the United States."
+TLOA requires that the judge who presides over a TLOA enhanced sentencing impacted case have

+"sufficient legal training to preside over criminal proceedings" and must be "licensed to practice law by any jurisdiction in the United States."

-VAWA 2013 echoes these requirements, declaring that before a term of imprisonment of any length may be imposed, the tribe must provide a defendant with all rights described in section 1302(c), which includes TLOA's standards for judges.
+VAWA 2013 Special Domestic Violence Criminal Jurisdiction (SDVCJ) echoes these requirements, declaring that before a term of imprisonment of any length may be imposed, the tribe must provide a defendant with all rights described in section 1302(c), which includes TLOA's standards for judges.